Skip to main content

 • Restaurant: “We need at least 15 minutes”

-• The customer places a large order
+• The customer places large order

 • Restaurant: “Due to the size of your order, we will need two hours to complete it.
 Would you like to pick it up in two hours or set another time?”

-Key Concepts of Lead Time
+Key Concepts of Lead Time:

-• Used to determine the earliest available time when the customer is placing an order
+• Used to determine the earliest available time when the customer is placing an order.

 • Used only when the customer starts an order